MK8J/semiconductorDefects/README.md

   - ddd: triple donor.
 The defect can change been a net charge of 2 and 3.

-The “.srh” file is an ASCII file written in plain text.
+The “.srh” and “.opt” files is an ASCII file written in plain text.
 The structure of its contents is described in the following subsection.

 ### “.srh” file continence

 The contents of the finial file, and naming convention is now described.
-There are all optional inputs.
+These are all optional inputs.
 To have an entry the minimum is the params section.

 The text file is written with a